lhcb/bender-tutorials/getting-started/twouseless.md

       * `__author__`
       * `__date__`
       * `__version__`
-   - do not forget to add documenatio in Doxygen-style and use in  comments following tags
+   - do not forget to add documenation in Doxygen-style and use in  comments following tags
       *  `@file`
       *  `@author`
       *  ...
+With all these decorations the modules is [here](https://gist.github.com/VanyaBelyaev/1deeb39959f44689f054006c290d1432)
 {% enddiscussion %}

 For all subsequent lessons we'll gradually fill this script